SEProjGrp5/ScheduleBot/README.md

 !eventedit
 ```

-### Merge Discord events with Google Calendar
-Try to create a functionality to merge discord events with google calender.

-### Replace the current csv format for storing events with Google Calendar
-As of now, the events are stired in a csv format.
-In the future implementation ,a functionality can be added to store the events in Google Calendar.

-### Edit google events
+### Deleting the event from Google Calendar, once it gets deleted from discord
-In this project, you can edit the events from discord.
-For future implemetation, a new functionalty can be created to edit events directly from Google Calendar.
+Currently, the events can be deleted on discord.
+What can be added is, getting them to be deleted from Google Calendar too.

-### Add a "How to do" documentation for discord connection
-Help user understand the process of adding the Discord bot to their server.
+## Collaborators
+Apoorva Iyer
+Sai Challa Charitha
+Snigdha Kotharu
+Yashwanth Tanguturi